Advertiser Disclosure

 Does the Apple Card come with any purchase protection?

-The Apple Card does not come with purchase protection, extended warranty, or return protection.
+The Apple Card does not have purchase protection, extended warranty, or return protection.

 Does the Apple Card come with any travel insurance?

-While the Apple Card does not charge foreign transaction fees, the card does not come with any additional travel insurance benefits.
+While the Apple Card does not charge foreign transaction fees, it does not come with additional travel insurance benefits.

 Christine Krzyszton's image